 Pennsylvania’s Court System is one of the oldest in the country and consists of a Supreme Court, two courts of appeal with the Superior Court and the Commonwealth Court, then the Court of Common Pleas, Municipal Courts, and the Magisterial District Courts.

-Beyond that Pennsylvania has the Courts of Common Pleas which are the general jurisdiction courts and then the District and Municipal Courts which are limited jurisdiction trial courts for the state.
+Beyond that this state has the Courts of Common Pleas which are the general jurisdiction courts and then the District and Municipal Courts which are limited jurisdiction trial courts for the state.
 Most people who come in contact with the legal system will do so in those two lowest courts.

 Pennsylvania allows pretty liberal access to court records regarding appellate cases, criminal cases from the Courts of Common Pleas, District Court cases involving civil actions, criminal issues, traffic and non-traffic violations, and landlord/tenant issues.
 They offer records online, but in some cases, the courthouse will need to supply them or a specific police department.
 Additionally, the federal government also has laws prohibiting court records from containing personal identifying information like tax IDs, social security numbers, home addresses, bank account numbers, children’s names and other items like trade secrets and security information.

-Want to quickly and easily search for Pennsylvania court records?
-Use the Infotracer tool to access hundreds of court cases throughout Pennsylvania, including Philadelphia County, Allegheny County, Montgomery County, and Bucks County.
-Per the Pennsylvania Sunshine Act, 65 Pa.C.S. §§ 701-716, the public is granted access to most criminal court records, civil cases, family and probate matters, bankruptcies and more!
+Want to quickly and easily search for PA court records?
+Use the Infotracer tool to access hundreds of court cases throughout the state, including Philadelphia County, Allegheny County, Montgomery County, and Bucks County.
+Per the PA Sunshine Act, 65 Pa.C.S. §§ 701-716, the public is granted access to most criminal court records, civil cases, family and probate matters, bankruptcies and more!

 A court records search may be performed privately without providing any information.
 When searching you don’t even need a reason to search except in cases where the record is court-ordered private or confidential by law, such as juvenile records.

-It’s easy to get instant free access to Pennsylvania court records from all over the state.
-Simply perform a Pennsylvania state court records search by name using Infotracer to look up cases online from Pennsylvania superior courts, commonwealth courts, court of common pleas, municipal courts, and the magisterial district judge courts in all 60 judicial districts.
+It’s easy to get instant free access to PA court records from all over the state.
+Simply perform a Pennsylvania state court records search by name using Infotracer to look up cases online from PA superior courts, commonwealth courts, court of common pleas, municipal courts, and the magisterial district judge courts in all 60 judicial districts.

 In 2012, the Pennsylvania courts received 3,499,237 filings.
 In 2016, the number of filings decreased by 0.1% and counted 3,494,094 filings and had 2,309,655 outgoing cases